 - Syslog Server: Enter either the IP address or hostname of the remote syslog server.

 - Port: Enter the service port of the destination Syslog server.
-Avi Vantage uses TCP as the protocol for sending logs.
+Avi Vantage uses UDP as the protocol for sending logs.

 Alert Actions may be configured to send alerts to administrators via email.
 These emails could be sent directly to administrators or to reporting systems that accept email.
 Either option requires the Vantage Controller to have a valid DNS and default gateway configured so it can resolve the destination and properly forward the messages.